Order of Play

 - Cards are dealt one at a time starting with the person to the left of the dealer and moving clockwise until all cards are dealt.
 Each person should have 13 cards.

-- Each person analyzes his/her hand and determines whether to "pass" or "grand".
-If a player wants to "grand" (play high), he lays down a nondescript black card; otherwise, he lays a red card.
+- Each person analyzes their hand and determines whether to "pass" (play low) or "grand" (play high).
+If a player wants to "grand", they lay down a nondescript black card; otherwise, they lay a red card.

 - After all 4 players have laid down their cards, players flip up their cards in turn, starting with the person just left of the dealer.